CDCgov/cfa-viral-lineage-model/README.md

 The repo has the following structure:

-- `data/`, with a script for downloading raw data;
-- `linmod/`, with a package for fitting and evaluating models with this data; and
+- `linmod/`, with a package for downloading lineage count data, and fitting and evaluating models with this data; and
 - `exploration/`, with folders of analyses using this infrastructure.

 See the READMEs of individual folders in `exploration` for their specific workflows.